chrisgrieser/shimmering-obsidian/docs/Note-related Features.md

 - For now, the daily notes must be exactly in the format `YYYY-MM-DD` for this feature to work.
 - Using the [workflow configuration](Workflow%20Configuration.md#note-related-features) `daily_note_path`, you can set the location of your daily notes inside your vault.
 - The text set in the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher) `daily_note_append_prefix` will be inserted in front of the input text.

+ℹ️ *Since I do not use daily notes myself, I find it hard to maintain continuously improve this the daily note feature, which is why I am deprecating this.
+I encourage you to check out the [Alfred workflow for Obsidian by hauselin](https://github.com/hauselin/obsidian-alfred), which focuses on daily notes and complements this workflow quite nicely.*

 ## Move Note
 **`om` or `triggered via hotkey`: Move the current note to a different folder in your vault.**